williamcioffi/egsocial/docs/readme.md

 ![](readme_files/figure-html/unnamed-chunk-15-1.png)<!-- -->

 This looks fairly reasonable and to be expected.
-There probably isn't a good way with this data set to distinguish between late first sights of calfs due to late births versus other causes for instance missed observations or females giving birth outside of the normal study area.
+There probably isn't a good way with this data set to distinguish between late first sightings of calfs due to late births versus other causes (for instance missed observations or females giving birth outside of the normal study area).
 One potential would be to use size estimates of calves to approximate birthdays (and therefore start of lactation) but this might be a lot of work and harder to do with older data.
 In a sense it doesn't matter too much for what we are doing here because we are most concerned with periods for which there are observations of these individuals.

 We can use a quick helper function below to visualize `nax` and do some simple error spot checking.